 - Projected Growth Rate: 16%

 - Training and Development Specialists

 - Training and development specialists provide training to employees.
 They write and design training manuals, online programs, and in-person classes.
 Training and development specialists assess a company’s organizational operations to determine where training is needed.
 Training and development specialists need a bachelor’s degree.

 - Projected Growth Rate: 11%

-Management analysts work with staff as consultants on a contractual basis.
+- Management analysts work with staff as consultants on a contractual basis.
 They can work for healthcare centers, government agencies, or corporations.
-These individuals observe employees and operations and recommend ways to increase productivity, improve organizational efficiency, and increase profits.
+These individuals observe employees and operations and then recommend ways to increase productivity, improve organizational efficiency, and increase profits.
 Management analysts must have a bachelor’s degree.